markcwm/openb3d.mod/README.md

 * BRL image loaders are used with PNG and JPG as they are the most complete
 * DDS files can also be loaded with support for compressed textures, mipmaps and cubemaps
 * File streams are supported by image and mesh loaders, allowing Incbin and [Zipstream](https://github.com/maxmods/koriolis.mod)
-* 3D model formats include 3DS (no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
+* Native 3D model formats are 3DS (no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
-* Several more 3D formats can be loaded using the Assimp library wrapper (no animation)
+* Several more 3D formats can be loaded using the Assimp library wrapper (but no animation)
 * Collision detection consists of Blitz3d's ellipsoid-to-something collisions, dynamic collisions are also possible
 * Realtime textures are created with BackBufferToTex (for cubemaps) or CameraToTex, also DepthBufferToTex
 * Shader post-processing using CameraToTex to render to screen sprites or with PostFX render functions